TangRufus/tutsplus-dpl-demo/README.txt

 No.
 This plugin is a [Typist Tech](https://www.typist.tech) project.

-= Does this plugin available in my language? =

-English works out of the box.

-Traditional Chinese language pack is available [here](https://translate.wordpress.org/projects/wp-plugins/remove-medium-cross-links/language-packs).

-You can add your own translation at [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/remove-medium-cross-links).

 = How to get support? =

 Use the WordPress support forum for this plugin at [https://wordpress.org/support/plugin/remove-medium-cross-links](https://wordpress.org/support/plugin/remove-medium-cross-links).